-With increase in the use of tokens services, biometrics, and mobile applications, multifactor authentication is changing the sign-in procedure of end users.
-The purpose of the same is to add an extra cloud data security layer in the existing business network protection system.
+With the increase in the use of tokens services, biometrics, and mobile applications, multifactor authentication is changing the sign-in procedure of end-users.
+The purpose of the same is to add an extra cloud data security layer to the existing business network protection system.

 Besides user ID and password, extra login methods are used to login into online email accounts.
 For example – a verification code is required to be entered before signing into the mailing profile.
-This verification code is sent in the form of text message on the registered mobile number.
-Sometimes few cloud service providers use security questions like What is the name of your first pet, what is your birthplace, etc., to authenticate end users.
-All these data that are required even after entering correct account passwords are the form of Multifactor Authentication.
+This verification code is sent in the form of a text message on the registered mobile number.
+Sometimes few cloud service providers use security questions like What is the name of your first pet, what is your birthplace, etc., to authenticate end-users.
+All these data that are required even after entering correct account passwords are in the form of Multifactor Authentication.
 It’s not something new but, an extra effort to tighten the online account security!
 It started as the physical technology like USB Dongles and smart cards, which were essentially required to login into PCs or software services after entering the system password or PIN.
-But, in today’s date, MFA has been evolving this sign in procedure to involve other kind of identifiers like mobile push notifications.
+But, in today’s date, MFA has been evolving this sign-in procedure to involve another kind of identifier like mobile push notifications.

-Cloud security experts find this form of Multifactor authentication ‘the best’ because it comprises of an effective combination of usability and security.
-The app sends SMS on the phone of an end user notifying that an individual is trying to log in the account or transmit data.
+Cloud security experts find this form of Multifactor authentication ‘the best’ because it comprises an effective combination of usability and security.
+The app sends SMS on the phone of an end-user notifying that an individual is trying to log in to the account or transmit data.
 In online email tenants, this feature is by default disabled.
-End users have to activate it on their own to strengthen their account security.
+End-users have to activate it on their own to strengthen their account security.

-This method of cloud data security follows the principle of Zero trust model where security holders cannot trust any users accessing the business content until they verify that they are legitimate.
-Enforcing multifactor authentication in Office 365, Google Cloud Platform, etc., is a great initiative to verify user’s identity who is logging into the account.
+This method of cloud data security follows the principle of the Zero Trust model where security holders cannot trust any users accessing the business content until they verify that they are legitimate.
+Enforcing multifactor authentication in Office 365, Google Cloud Platform, etc., is a great initiative to verify the user’s identity who is logging into the account.
 One can consider the MFA as a core role in any business model of Zero trust maturity because this establishes a trustworthy relationship with people, prior to the data access permission granting.
-Also, this requires to be linked with a centralized identity plan over all the resources so that the MFA standards could be paired up with access standards.
-This helps in ensuring right to users for working with correct set of resources at current instance of time.
+Also, this requires to be linked with a centralized identity plan over all the resources so that the MFA standards could be paired up with accessibility standards.
+This helps in ensuring the right of users to work with the correct set of resources at the current instance of time.

 No, not at all!
-Cloud-based MFA solution does not replace the password strategy of online account.
+Cloud-based MFA solution does not replace the password strategy of online accounts.

 The above enlisted are just some common scenarios, which are actually a threat to Cybersecurity.
-All these scenarios are the reasons due to which the emergence of Multifactor authentication security method took place.
-Even if password leakage incident occurs, users have verification code in their hand.
+All these scenarios are the reasons due to which the emergence of the Multifactor Authentication security method took place.
+Even if a password leakage incident occurs, users have a verification code in their hands.
 Without entering this code, hackers will not be able to enter into the targeted account and hence, stop cybercrime from spreading further.

-Before ending up this post, first of all, we would like to request cloud users that they should create strong passwords of their online tenants.
+Before ending up this post, first of all, we would like to request cloud users that they should create strong passwords for their online tenants.
 They can make use of multilingual security text to protect their internet profiles, including social media platforms.
-After this, individuals should begin use of multifactor authentication feature in their tenants.
-At least in popular cloud service providers application, the MFA option is available for free; only the account holders have to activate it.
-This will increase up security with one more layer in which even if password gets leaked, the MFA security solution is present to protect customer’s account.
+After this, individuals should begin the use of multifactor authentication features in their tenants.
+At least in popular cloud service providers’ application, the MFA option is available for free; only the account holders have to activate it.
+This will increase up security with one more layer in which even if a password gets leaked, the MFA security solution is present to protect the customer’s account.